|Wheat, Barley, Rye, GO!||Dinner #4|

 - whole grain elbow– or spiral-shaped pasta with grilled chicken

-- brown rice and black beans
+- rice and black beans

 - whole grain (e.g. whole wheat) tortillas with beans